Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-history-of-gta-online.md

   should do and merrily join and play them after you have completed the GTA Online Tutorial.

-- There are three sets of Heists in GTA Online: the classic Heists released in 2015, The Doomsday Heists, and The Diamond Casino Heist.
+- There are three sets of Heists in GTA Online: the original Heists released in 2015, The Doomsday Heists, and The Diamond Casino Heist.
 If you wish to complete all the Heists in increasing difficulty, you might want to do them in the chronological order of their releases.
-The classic Heists were a lot more easier than The Doomsday Heists; some aspects of mission design in The Doomsday Heists were intended to prevent players from reusing the tricks that could make the classic Heists easy.
+The original Heists were a lot more easier than The Doomsday Heists; some aspects of mission design in The Doomsday Heists were intended to prevent players from reusing the tricks that could make the original Heists easy.

-- Every set of Heists has some requirements to be unlocked, but the classic Heists' prerequisites are easier to satisfy.
+- Every set of Heists has some requirements to be unlocked, but the original Heists' prerequisites are easier to satisfy.
 They only require reaching Rank 12 (which is easy) and owning a high-end Apartment (which can be purchased with as little as $200,000).
 Both The Doomsday Heists and The Diamond Casino Heist require being a VIP, CEO, or MC President, and a specialized property whose price starts from $1.2M.

-  The classic Heists were released in March 2015, months before Rockstar added VIP as the first type of organizations a player can register.
+  The original Heists were released in March 2015, months before Rockstar added VIP as the first type of organizations a player can register.
 Since CEOs and MCs were introduced in 2016, every new major activity added to GTA Online required being a VIP, CEO, or MC President, including The Doomsday Heists and